 Creating an effective training plan is a challenge, even when there isn’t a global pandemic!

-As with everything, we’ll start slow.
+As with everything, you need to start slow.

-Let’s plan on getting out three days a week.
+Plan on getting out three days a week.
 If you want to do more, that’s great.

 But start slowly.

 Otherwise, you’ll get yourself sore, and the next day’s workout is going to suck.
 And you might not do it.

 Day 1: Get out and move for 20 minutes.

 If you’ve never run before, then jog for a minute, walk a minute.